omerbensaadon/docs-csb-aws/README.md

 for the version that **master** was targeting during that time.
 A corresponding section in **config.yml** in the [docs-book-pcfservices][docs-book-pcfservices] repository would also need to be made.

-After this point, **master** will then be the target for the next version of the Cloud Service Broker product.
+After this point, **master** will then be the target for the next version of the Cloud Service Broker for AWS product.

 ## Style Guide

-This is a word list for terminology and word usage specific to the Cloud Service Broker for docs.
+This is a word list for terminology and word usage specific to the Cloud Service Broker for AWS for docs.